RedisLabs/redislabs-docs/content/rc/subscriptions/_index.md

 Fixed plans are cost-efficient and designed for low-throughput scenarios.
 They support a range of availability, persistence, and backup options.
 Pricing supports low throughput workloads.

 ### Flexible plans
-Support more databases (and larger sizes) than lower plans, unlimited connections, and greater throughput.
+Flexible plans support more databases (and larger sizes) than lower plans, unlimited connections, and greater throughput.
 Hosted in dedicated VPCs, they feature high-availability in a single or multi-AZ, active-active geo distribution, Auto-Tiering, clustering, data persistence, and configurable backups.
 Pricing is "pay as you go" to support any dataset size or throughput.

 ### Annual plans
-Support the same features as Flexible plans, but at significant savings.
+Annual plans support the same features as Flexible plans, but at significant savings.
 Annual plans also provide Premium support.
 Further, the underlying commitment applies to all workloads across multiple providers and regions.

 ## Common tasks